splunk/public-o11y-docs/infrastructure/use-navigators.rst

 View navigators using alerts
 ---------------------------------------------

-When you are investigating an alert, you can refer at a glance to :guilabel:`Infrastructure` in the Next Steps section of the modal window displaying that alert for a link to the relevant Infrastructure Monitoring navigator.
-Click on that link to open the navigator without losing contextual metadata from the alert.
+When you're investigating an alert, you can refer at a glance to :guilabel:`Infrastructure` in the :guilabel:`Next Steps` section of the modal window displaying that alert.
+The section displays a link to the relevant Infrastructure Monitoring navigator.
+Select that link to open the navigator without losing contextual metadata from the alert.
 Applicable metadata passes automatically from the alert to the navigator.

 .. image:: /_images/infrastructure/alert-to-nav.png
         :width: 50%